-Catanzaro Cathedral, known as Duomo Santa Maria Assunta, is one of the most important sacred sites in Calabria.
+Catanzaro Cathedral, officially known as Cattedrale di Santa Maria Assunta e dei Santi Pietro e Paolo, is one of the most important sacred sites in Calabria.
 Although less well known than some other Italian cathedrals, it plays a crucial cultural and religious role in the region.
-Its dedication to the Assumption of Mary and to Saints Peter and Paul is part of the widespread Marian devotion in this part of Italy.
-In this article, we take a closer look at the fascinating history of this site, its architecture and its enormous significance for the local community and tourists visiting Calabria.
+Its dedication links the cult of the Assumption of Mary with Saints Peter and Paul, reflecting the church's historical standing in the city.

 Catanzaro Cathedral – A Testament to Medieval Architecture and Spirituality